 All graduate students in degree status must enroll in either: adviser-approved course work; thesis, professional project, or dissertation credits; one of the continuation courses; or a combination of these every fall and spring term until graduation to maintain their graduate student status, unless all degree requirements are complete and a graduation application has been submitted.
 Graduate students who intend to graduate in August must enroll in one of the above courses during the summer term prior to their graduation.
 Students who fail to register for one of these terms will automatically be discontinued and must apply for readmission.
 Readmission requires departmental consent and the payment of all fees in arrears.
 Continuation courses allow those graduate students who have completed their degree requirements but are still working on their thesis, project or dissertation to be considered full-, half-, or less than half-time students.

-Every graduate student, except those with non-degree status, must be enrolled as a full-time, half-time, or less than half-time student each fall and spring term to maintain his or her status.
+Every graduate student, except those with non-degree status, must be enrolled each fall and spring term to maintain his or her status.
 Registration in the summer is only required if the student intends to graduate in August.
-A full-time load consists of 7 or more academic credits; half-time consists of 4-6.99 academic credits; and less than half-time consists of less than 4 academic credits.
+A full-time load consists of 7 or more academic credits; three-quarter time consists of 5.25-6.99 credits; half-time consists of 4-5.249 academic credits; and less than half-time consists of less than 4 academic credits.
 All degree graduate students must enroll in adviser-approved academic course work; independent study; field placement; graduate assistant teaching or research; thesis, professional project, or dissertation credits; comprehensive exam preparation; or graduate standing continuation credits.
 Degree students who are still completing degree requirements and fail to enroll for a fall or spring term will be discontinued and must request, by email, readmission to the Graduate School with the endorsement of the department.

 Thesis, Dissertation, or Professional Project Continuation